Growing up, I have always loved animals and knew I wanted to work with them.

 I wanted to work with wild animals.

-When I first arrived at the airport, Martin was there to help guide me to the right place.
-He also told us what to expect and some information we needed to know before we went.
-After driving to Care for Wild, Luzinda was there to help settle us in.
-Michèle and Will walked us through what we do at Care for Wild and things to do and not to do.
+When I first arrived at the airport, the in-country team was there to help guide me to the right place.
+They also told us what to expect and some information we needed to know before we went.
+After driving to Care for Wild, the staff at Care For Wild soon helped settle us in.
+They walked us through what we do at Care for Wild and things to do and not to do.
 They also talked about the schedule day to day, but it can always change with the arrival of a baby.

 The daily schedule is usually the morning meeting at the barn before you start working.
 This meeting is usually to say if there are any schedule changes; like the vet is coming or a camera crew.
 After, we head down to the bomas.
 We split up and some start making the milk for the babies.
 The others go out to the pasture where the babies are let out for the day.
 We rake the hay into piles and put lucerne on top.
 Will lets the babies out into pasture for the day.
 We feed the babies their morning milk, then start to clean all their bomas.
 By the time we are done, it is time for breakfast.
 After breakfast, we head down and start to organize all the bedding and feed that goes into the clean bomas.
 We give the babies their next set of milk as well.
 Then, we head back up to the stonehouse for lunch.
 Once lunch is over we give the babies their next set of milk.
 Then, we put their bedding and food out.
 We clean up any mess we have made before the babies are taken back to their bomas for the night.
 After we have finished taking care of all the babies, we usually have something fun planned like a game drive, sunset drive, or relaxing down by the river.
 We also have night feeds that we do for the babies and that is their last milk of the day.

 After about 2.5 weeks, I had the chance to meet a baby black rhino who had to be taken care of differently than the other babies.
-The baby, Swazi, needed to be watched over because she would eat sand which is very bad for her.
-One day, I took breakfast out to Michèle who was watching Swazi at the time.
-I had heard that Swazi did not take well to new people so I walked up to them cautiously.
-Michèle and I were surprised when she walked up to me and started rubbing her head up against my leg.
-I fell in love with her right then and there.
-I stayed and rubbed her head for a bit before I had to pull away and get back to work.
-The next morning, Diana, Rachel, and Michèle came and talked to me and asked if I would help with Swazi.
+The baby needed to be watched over because it would eat sand which is very bad for them.
+I fell in love with rhinos right then and there.
+I stayed and rubbed it's head for a bit before I had to pull away and get back to work.
+The next morning, the team came and talked to me and asked if I would help with the baby.
 I, of course, said yes.
-Petronel also came to talk to me and she said that I was doing such great work and that I was being a great help to them.
-I couldn’t believe it and was moved by what she said.
-Petronel is one of the most passionate people I have met.
-She is always working on saving the rhinos and so invested in making a different.
-She is one of my inspirations.
+I couldn’t believe it and was moved by what they said.
+The team at Care For Wild is one of the most passionate groups of people I have met.
+They are always working on saving the rhinos and are so invested in making a difference.
+They are one of my inspirations.

-I would help by making Swazi’s milk in the morning.
-We also mixed some pellets with lucerne and fed them to her.
-After breakfast, we let Swazi out to the nyala camp with Bucky, her companion goat.
-Most of the nala camp is covered in grass so it is easier to watch Swazi and let her get exercise there.
-In the camp, we would give her the second milk of the day with some pellets.
-We walked Swazi around so that she can build up muscle and we also gave fresh branches so that she could learn how to eat like a black rhino.
+I would help by making the baby rhino's milk in the morning.
+We also mixed some pellets with lucerne and fed them to them.
+After breakfast, we let them out to the Nyala camp with their companion goat's.
+Most of the Nyala camp is covered in grass, so it is easier to watch the rhinos and let them get exercise there.
+In the camp, we would give them the second milk of the day with some pellets.
+We walked them around so that they could build up muscle, and we also gave them fresh branches so that they could learn how to eat.
 While at the camp, her boma is cleaned out and fresh bedding is put in as well as fresh branches.
 Swazi and I had some great times hanging out, we played in the water trough and with a bucket.
-We also had a mud bath, but had to make sure she did not lick the mud off of her.
-We chased the nyalas away when they wanted to eat Swazi’s branches.
-Swazi also loved to watch the big rhinos run down from the hill to their food that was put out.
+We also had a mud bath, but had to make sure they did not lick the mud off of her.

-After spending time with Swazi, I realized I did not want to leave so I decided not to go to Phinda and spend the rest of the three weeks at Care for Wild.
+After spending time with the babies, I realised I did not want to leave, so I decided not to go to Phinda and spend the rest of the three weeks at Care for Wild.
 It was the best decision.

 Some days, we were asked to help put out some hay bales and split them for the bigger rhinos.
 Sometimes the rhinos are not there, and sometimes they are there, which makes things very interesting.
 We have to be careful around them because they are wild (and huge) animals, but you do get pretty close to these animals and it is a sweet moment to see them that close.

 When the school groups came, we had a lot of fun.
 We had a soccer match on the field that was covered in rhino poo.
-We ran around on it which was fun.
-We also had the rhino Olympics where did things with hay bales and tug of war over the rhinos mud bath.
+We ran around on it, which was fun.
+We also had the rhino Olympics, where we did things with hay bales and tug of war over the rhino's mud bath.

 These people are the best people to work with.
 They know what they are doing and are very passionate about rhinos.
 If you want to see extraordinary things, Care for Wild has them.
-Everyone has a story to tell and there are a lot of stories.
+Everyone has a story to tell, and there are a lot of stories.
 You will be impacted by what you see and hear.
 When you arrive, they tell you that you have to be able and willing.
 This will be helpful while you are working there.
 As long as you are willing, you will do just fine.
-These people and animals are now engraved in my heart and I miss them.
+These people and animals are now engraved in my heart, and I miss them.
 I want to do whatever I can to help them.
-Care for Wild made me realize that I want to work with rhinos and help the war on poaching.
-I can’t wait to go back and i’m counting the days until I do.
+Care for Wild made me realise that I want to work with rhinos and help the war on poaching.
+I can’t wait to go back, and I’m counting the days until I do.